Botanical nomenclature: Accepted names

-Various botanical databases such as Plants of the World Online and World Flora Online make determinations as to whether a name is accepted, eg accepted species.
+Various botanical databases such as Plants of the World Online and World Flora Online make determinations as to whether a name is accepted, e.g. accepted species.
 If a name is not accepted, it may be because the name is a synonym for a name that is already accepted, and is listed as such.
 Another term is ambiguous to denote a name that is not accepted because its separate existence cannot be reliably determined.
-For instance, specimens that are damaged, immature or the necessary information or expertise ids not available.
-This can lead to abundances, multiple published names for the same entity.